raphamorim/raphamorim.github.com/_posts/2024-11-25-why-am-i-creating-a-new-code-editor.md

 Have you ever thought that a lot of code editors lately have become too much of everything and less of code editing?

 Most of the existant code editors are a great piece of software: fast, configurable, AI support, plugins, themes, contain built-in terminals, file tree views and etecetera.
-I cannot complain about they cannot do, they basically can do everything you would ever need!
+I cannot complain about what they cannot do, they basically can do everything you would ever need!

 They also tend to look the same: